-Be patient, humble, and trudge on – in time you’ll get matched with the right job and find yourself safely established in a career you enjoy.
+Except this rut will keep you from finding your success.
+So, get through the different stages of rejection and watch as it strengthens your character and enhances your approach to the application process.
+Try to be patient, humble, and trudge on with some pointers from this article – in time you’ll get matched with the right job and find yourself safely established in a career you enjoy.

 Ask for feedback

-With a bit of patience, you may possibly end up with the right role for your skills-set and personality.
+With a bit of patience and persistence, you’ll end up with the right role for your skillset and personality!

-Once you’ve fully come to terms with your first rejection, work on getting back in the game.
-At this point, you should be armed with a stronger CV, be more adept at handling interviews, and have a more realistic expectation of the process.
+When you’ve finished the cycle, work on getting back in the game.
+At this point, you should be armed with a stronger resume, be more adept at handling interviews, and have a more realistic expectation of the process.

-Have faith that your tenacity will pay off in the long run.
+Just have faith that your tenacity and resilience will pay off through the job hunting process!